-Learning a skill often results in being awkward or embarrassed.
+Learning a skill often results in feeling awkward or embarrassed.
 Who hasn’t fumbled while trying to understand how a new computer program works or attempting to try a complicated soufflé recipe?
-When it comes to RV camping, here’s a little RV tip to save you the same embarrassment this TravelingMom faced when on her first camping trip to an RV resort.
+When it comes to RV camping, here’s a little RV tip to save you the same embarrassment this TravelingMom faced on her first camping trip to an RV resort.

 It Was Our First-Ever RV Camping Trip

 As a professional speaker, I often present keynotes on customer service.
 A state RV campground association booked me to speak.
 Since we were not Rvers — I had never even peeked inside a recreational vehicle — we decided on an RV rental so we could experience RV parks and the camping life.
-(I soon learned really cool people call their RV a “rig”).
+(I soon learned really cool people call their RV a “rig.”)
 So we headed off in our rig to a local RV campground with our 2-year-old daughter, Sondra.
 With my husband at the wheel, and my daughter snug in her car seat, I relaxed and enjoyed the ride, perched high above most drivers.
 This trip would be a breeze.

 Check in at the RV Campground